What is Intelligent Automation

 Involve Your Employees

-When you have the executives on your side, it’s time to involve the people behind digital transformation: your employees.
-After all, a successful digital transformation hinges on happy, engaged employees who actually adopt the changes you make.
+When you have the executives on your side, it’s time to involve the people behind your intelligent automation journey: your employees.
+After all, your success ultimately hinges on happy, engaged employees who actually adopt the changes you make.
 To win your employees over, you need to focus on:

 Communicate Your Plan & Personal Impact